A Fast Kernel-based Conditional Independence test with Application to Causal Discovery

 \subsection{Scalability}

-As Figure \ref{fig:time} highlights, \textit{FastKCI} shows excellent scalability, particularly when using a large number of blocks $V$.
-To further investigate the scalability of \textit{FastKCI}, we scale up the sample size in the experiments and report precision, recall, f1 and computation time.\footnote{To reduce complexity, in these experiments we approximate the kernel bandwidth instead of determinating it exactly with GP.
-See \cite{zhang2012} for detail.} The results in Table \ref{tab:large_n} show that we achieve good results in feasible time even for sample sizes where the traditional KCI is fails due to memory and CPU constraints.
+As Figure \ref{fig:time} highlights, \textit{FastKCI} shows excellent scalability, particularly when allowing the number of components $V$ to grow with sample size, which is in accordance with our theoretical consideration.
+To further investigate the scalability of \textit{FastKCI}, we scale up the sample size in the experiments and report precision, recall, F1 and computation time.\footnote{To reduce complexity, in these experiments we approximate the kernel bandwidth instead of determinating it exactly with GP.
+See \citet{zhang2012} for detail.} The results in Table \ref{tab:large_n} show that we achieve good results in feasible time even for sample sizes where the traditional KCI fails due to memory and CPU constraints.